scaleflex/filerobot-php-library/readme.md

 return $this->filerobot->detail_folder($folder_uuid);
 ```

-Rename folder (Rename the folder identified by its folder_uuid to the value given in the body)
+Rename folder (Renames the folder identified by its folder_uuid to the value given in the body)
 ``` php
 return $this->filerobot->rename_folder($folder_uuid, $name_new);
 ```

-Move folder (This api will move a folder, identified by its folder_uuid to a new location (folder) which can be identified by destnation_folder_uuid)
+Move folder (Will move a folder, identified by its folder_uuid to a new location (folder) which can be identified by destination_folder_uuid)
 ``` php
 return $this->filerobot->move_folder($folder_uuid, $destination_folder_uuid);
 ```

-Delete folder (Deleting a folder will recursively delete all sub-folders.)
+Delete folder (Deletes a folder and all sub-folders recursively.)
 ``` php
 return $this->filerobot->delete_folder($folder_uuid);
 ```

-Create folder (This API will create a folder from the value given in the body.)
+Create folder (Creates a folder from the value given in the body.)
 ``` php
 return $this->filerobot->create_folder($name)
 ```